 How to Raise Your DUPR Rating: A Tactical Guide

-Most advice about improving your DUPR rating boils down to "play more and get better at pickleball."
-Thanks, very helpful.
+All the advice about improving your DUPR rating says pretty much the same thing: “play more and get better at pickleball.”
+Oh boy.

-Here's the thing: your DUPR rating isn't just a measure of skill.
-It's the output of an algorithm — and understanding how that algorithm works gives you a real edge in moving your number efficiently.
+Here’s the thing.
+Your DUPR rating is not just a measure of your skill level.
+It’s the result of an algorithm and understanding how the algorithm works gives you significant advantages when it comes to moving your rating up as efficiently as possible.

-This guide goes beyond generic advice.
-We'll explain how DUPR actually calculates your rating, then cover tactical strategies that work with the system — including some that might surprise you.
+This guide does not offer generic advice.
+It explains how DUPR calculates your rating and provides match strategies that align with the system, including some that may surprise you.

-If you're new to DUPR entirely, start with our complete DUPR explainer first.
-This guide assumes you know the basics.
+If you are new to DUPR, please start with the full DUPR explainer first.
+This guide will assume knowledge of the material.

 How DUPR Actually Calculates Your Rating

-Before we talk strategy, let's quickly cover what DUPR cares about.
-Your rating is recalculated after every recorded match based on:
+Before we get into strategy, let’s cover what DUPR calculates your rating from.
+Your rating is re-evaluated after every match you record, for:

-Here's the counterintuitive part: winning the match doesn't actually matter — only total points do.
-If you win a match 11-9, 0-11, 11-9, you technically scored fewer points (22) than your opponents (29).
-Even though you won the match, DUPR sees that as a negative performance.
+Here’s the kinda weird part: winning the match doesn’t matter — total points do.
+If you win 11-9, 0-11, 11-9 you’ll have scored fewer points overall (22) than your opponent (29).
+So even though you did win the match, it’s a negative performance according to DUPR, all else being equal.

-💡 The fundamental rule: Your rating goes up when you outperform expectations and down when you underperform them.
-Everything else is details.
+💡 The main rule: Your rating goes up if you beat expectations and down if you don’t.
+Everything else is secondary.

 The Reliability Factor

-DUPR assigns every player a reliability score from 0% to 100%.
-This measures how confident the algorithm is in your rating.
+DUPR assigns every player a reliability score that ranges from 0% to 100%.
+This represents the algorithm's level of confidence in your rating.

-• Medium reliability (30-60%) — Rating is stabilizing but still moves meaningfully.
+- Medium reliability (30-60%) — The rating is stabilizing but remains sufficiently variable to warrant attention.

-• High reliability (60%+) — Rating moves slowly.
-You need sustained performance to shift it.
+- High reliability (60%+) — Rating takes time to change.
+You need consistent performance to see improvement.

-New players often see their rating jump around wildly for the first 10-20 matches, then gradually stabilize.
-If you're trying to raise your rating quickly, lower reliability actually helps — but it also means bad matches hurt more.
+New players see rating bounce around first 10-20 matches then stabilize.
+If you want to rise quickly, lower reliability helps — but it also means bad matches punish you more.

 To build reliability, you need: